Malcolm C. Rich

 Ali is a graduate of the John Marshall Law School where he was an editor of the John Marshall Law Review.
 Prior to joining Appleseed, he served as the George N. Leighton Fellow for the study of Prisoners’ Rights, teaching and researching on matters related to criminal justice reform and mass incarceration.

-Elizabeth leads the research team for the Judicial Performance Commission and generally focuses on judicial reform projects at Chicago Appleseed.
+Elizabeth leads the research team for our child support and family court project.
+She also focuses on judicial elections and court administration projects at Chicago Appleseed.
 She is a graduate of Georgetown University Law Center, where she was an editor at the American Criminal Law Review and a member of the Federal Legislation Clinic.
 Prior to joining Chicago Appleseed, she worked both as a criminal defense attorney in the public and private sectors, as well as in civil litigation.
 Elizabeth has been an adjunct professor of Constitutional Law at Governors State University and a writing advisor at The John Marshall Law School Writing Resource Center.